Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 As a general rule, if you're not playing on a NG+ save file with maxed out characters, a horse is your best option for fast movement.
 A horse has a 200 base Speed, whereas the highest natural Speed of all your characters is only 170 (Sun Wukong).
 Some characters have specific techniques to go even faster than 200 Speed, but only a handful (like Xiahou Yuan) can replace a horse in runs without any set-up.

 If using a horse or one of those naturally speedy characters is not an option, your next best option would be to use a Speed-type character and double jump everywhere.
 This is a guaranteed way to move at a 170-180 Speed everywhere.
 Some characters can also extend their double jump with an air attack to do this slightly more efficiently.

-You can also speed up some naturally slow Technique characters by side- or backstepping everywhere, but using a horse should in most cases be more helpful.

 ### Speed buffing